-The Select tool is used to select strokes in both the Drawing and Camera views, and apply basic transformations, such as repositioning, rotating, scaling or skewing using the different handles of the bounding box.
+The Select tool is used to select strokes in the Camera view, and apply basic transformations, such as repositioning, rotating, scaling or skewing using the different handles of the bounding box.

 Sometimes, when you want to select multiple objects while leaving one unselected, it can be handy to select only the stroke or line that you do not want included in your selection.
 Then, you can invert the selection so that everything else becomes selected.
 This can be quite a time saver.